 Warranty of Habitability

 Every lease for residential property impliedly contains what's called the "Warranty of Habitability."
-This means that every landlord impliedly warrants the following:

 - That the premises are fit for human habitation;